elgeeko1/elgeeko1-roon-bridge-ansible/README.md

 ```

 ### Bridged network mode
-Lastly, this role can configure the Roon Bridge container to run with the
+This mode is unsupported and should only be used if you will access roon-bridge
-`bridge` network mode, which is arguably the most secure as it has the most restrictive
+from within the same Docker bridge network. roon-bridge will not be discoverable
-network access, however in bridge mode, RAAT devices are not discoverable, as broadcast
+over a network as broadcast and multicast messages are not supported in bridge
-and multicast messages are not available to the container.
+mode.

 Bridged network mode is set with the role variable
 `roon_network_mode: bridge`